-- 6. Install the headlight bulb holder by pushing it in and turning it clockwise. - 7.
-Install the headlight bulb holder cover.
+Install the headlight bulb holder by aligning the projections with the holes in the headlight unit, pushing it inward, and turning it clockwise until it stops.

+6. Install the headlight bulb holder cover at the rear of the headlight.

+Make sure the headlight bulb holder cover is securely fitted over the bulb holder and seated properly.

-- 8. Connect the headlight coupler. - 9.
-Install the headlight unit by installing the bolts. - 10.
-Adjust the headlight beam if necessary.
+7. Adjust the headlight beam if necessary.